cairo-book/cairo-book/src/ch07-01-packages-and-crates.md

 ## What is the crate root?

 The crate root is the _lib.cairo_ source file that the Cairo compiler starts from and makes up the root module of your crate.
-We’ll explain modules in depth in the [“Defining Modules to Control Scope”](./ch07-02-defining-modules-to-control-scope.md) section.
+We’ll explain modules in depth in the [Defining Modules to Control Scope](./ch07-02-defining-modules-to-control-scope.md) section.

 ## What is a package?